 Nobody comes to Disney World to see birds.
 (Sorry Donald Duck)

 The reason I took a Disney World vacation was to spend time with my wife and 2-year-old daughter.
-We made some incredible memories and I will never forget the look on her face the first time she saw the fireworks exploding around the castle at Magic Kingdom.
-She was truly blown away and we had so many magical moments.
-I can’t wait to head back someday.
+We made some incredible memories, and I will never forget the look on her face the first time she saw the fireworks exploding around the castle at Magic Kingdom.
+I can’t wait to head back again someday.

 I did not come to Disney expecting to have an amazing week of birding.
 It’s unfair to have the same expectations as other great birding locations in Florida, such as the Everglades or the J.N.
 Ding Darling National Wildlife Refuge.